hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 #### Windows ####

-Launch the MSI installer file you download.
+Launch the MSI installer file, **beepcomp.msi**, which you just downloaded.
 Your program will be installed in the folder:

 - **C:\Program Files\BeepComp\\** on 32-bit Windows
 - **C:\Program Files (x86)\BeepComp\\** on 64-bit Windows

 After installation, BeepComp will be on the list of installed programs.
 On Windows XP & 7, go to Start->All Programs->BeepComp.
+You can also click the shortcut that has been created on your Desktop.

 #### Mac / Linux ####